-Another temple dedicated to Athena was also erected in the same century, as was a shrine to Artemis Brauronia, the goddess of expectant mothers.
+Another temple dedicated to the Athena was also erected in the same century, as was a shrine to Artemis Brauronia, the goddess of expectant mothers in Greek mythology.

 During the Greek Dark Ages (800 B.C. to 480.
 B.C.), the Acropolis remained largely intact.
 Many religious festivals were held there, and the artifacts of the time reflected the grandeur of ancient Athens.